micronaut-projects/micronaut-kubernetes/README.md

 See the [Documentation](https://micronaut-projects.github.io/micronaut-kubernetes/latest/guide) for more information.

 See the [Snapshot Documentation](https://micronaut-projects.github.io/micronaut-kubernetes/snapshot/guide) for the current development docs.

+## Contributing Code

+If you wish to contribute to the development of this project please read the [CONTRIBUTING.md](CONTRIBUTING.md)